AdaCore/training_material/courses/comprehensive_rust_training/130_memory_management/03_ownership.rst

 ---------

-Students familiar with garbage-collection implementations will know that a garbage collector starts with a set of "roots" to find all reachable memory.
-Rust's "single owner" principle is a similar idea.
+Students familiar with garbage-collection implementations will know that a garbage collector starts with a set of *roots* to find all reachable memory.
+Rust's :dfn:`single owner` principle is a similar idea.